Trump attacks McConnell as ‘political hack,’ says he will back pro-Trump candidates

 Trump’s statement came after McConnell (R-Ky.) voted to acquit Trump but harshly criticized him for being “practically and morally responsible for provoking” the Capitol attack, and indicated that the party needed to turn away from Trumpism to win back its majority in the Senate.
 McConnell also suggested that there could be legal consequences for Trump’s conduct on the day of the riot.

-Trump said he would fight McConnell’s focus on “electability” in GOP candidates head-on and would back pro-Trump Republicans in congressional primaries where “necessary and appropriate.”
+Trump said he would fight head-on McConnell’s focus on “electability” in GOP candidates and would back pro-Trump Republicans in congressional primaries where “necessary and appropriate.”

 “Mitch is a dour, sullen, and unsmiling political hack, and if Republican Senators are going to stay with him, they will not win again,” he said in the statement released by the Save America PAC.
 “He will never do what needs to be done, or what is right for our Country.”